-Gary Garner is entering his fifth season as Dakota State University men's basketball head coach.
+Gary Garner is entering his sixth season as Dakota State University men's basketball head coach.
 During his tenure at Dakota State, the men's basketball program has undergone a transformation from a bottom dweller to a top quality team in the NAIA Division II Men's Basketball.
 Along the way, Garner guided his teams to back-to-back Assocaition of Independent Institutions (A.I.I.)
 Conference Postseason Tournament Champions, appearances in the NAIA Division II Men's Basketball National Tournament (advancing to the 'Elite Eight' in 2013) and recorded the most wins (25) in DSU men's basketball team history in 2013.
 Garner's teams had recorded double digits wins for four consecutive seasons for the first time in 20 years.
-He is 69-54 overall record during his coaching era at Dakota State and 442-353 career record.
+He is 84-69 overall record (.549 winning percentage) during his coaching era at Dakota State and 457-368 career record.

 Garner was named the Association of Independent Institutions (A.I.I.)
 Coach of the Year in 2012 and 2013.
 He recorded his 400th career collegiate win on Nov.
 1, 2011 with a 79-53 win over Grace (Neb.) at DSU Fieldhouse.
 Dakota State produced three All-Conference players, one NAIA All-American Honorable Mention athlete and an NAIA Scholar Athlete during Garner's coaching tenure at Dakota State.